Create Your Dream Green Kitchen

 According to the Environmental Protection Agency, using an Energy Star labeled dishwasher is the most efficient use of energy and water, even more so than hand washing.
 When looking to update your dishwasher, pay close attention to the EnergyGuide labels, which include the annual estimated costs to run them.
 This valuable information can help you compare models to find the best fit for your family's needs.

-A dream kitchen that is both eco-friendly and chic is easier to attain than you think.
+A dream kitchen that is both eco-friendly and chic is more comfortable to attain than you think.
 With a few changes not only will you be smiling, but so too will Mother Earth.

 For further information about creating your green home in Vermont: http://www.vermontgreenhomealliance.org/